DhavalDalal/long_story_solution/ReadMe.md

 	I want to create a portfolio in the system so that I can grow the business.
 	```

+## Glossary Of Terms
+1. Stock - is a security that represents the ownership of a fraction of the issuing company.
+2. Holding - Quantity of stocks purchased at a given price.
+3. Portfolio - A bucket containing all the stock holdings purchased so far by a customer.
+4. Net Worth - is the total monetary value of the stocks in a given portfolio.
+5. Tick - is any change in the price of the security, whether that movement is up or down.
+6. PnL - Profit and Loss

 ## (Re-)Generate IDE Specific files
 * To generate or regenerate after adding/removing a new dependency, for creating an Eclipse project: use ```gradle cleanEclipse eclipse```